neilspell/Bootstrap/Day 2 - More Bootstrap.md

   </div>
 ````

-Experiment with teh code and see if you can create different progress bars with varying degrees of _progress_.
+Experiment with the code and see if you can create different progress bars with varying degrees of _progress_.

-#### Task 5 - Pagination
+### Task 5 - Pagination
 To accompany this progress bar, perhaps we want to include page numbers on our website, this can be done using **pagination.**

 **Basic Pagination**